Frzk/r-buildpack/README.md

 > 1. If you chose to install the `latest` version of a package, R is able to
      automatically download and install it, along with its dependencies.
 > 2. If you need a specific version of a package, R is not able to
-     automatically download and install the dependencies.
+     automatically download and install its dependencies.
 You will have to ask the buildpack to install each dependency in the appropriate order.

 For example, the following `R-packages` file...